peterlacko/gooddata-ui/docs/bar_chart_component.md

 id: bar_chart_component
 ---

-The Bar Chart component shows data in horizontal bars.
-It can display either one or multiple metrics side by side divided by attribute values or one measure stacked by attribute values.
+Bar chart shows data in horizontal bars.
+Bar charts can display one or multiple metrics side by side divided by attribute values or a single measure stacked by attribute values.

 ![Bar Chart Component](assets/bar_chart.png "Bar Chart Component")